YorkL123/SpikeExcercise/README.md

 ### 10/03/2019
 I met with Jonathan to get some help on some navigation issues I was experiencing as well as some issues with Firebase.
 He was able to show me some ways that I could easily authenticate login and signup using Firebase API.
 I implemented a new login and sign up function for the respective screens, however I have been unable to see the login and sign up data reflected in the Firebase console.

+### 10/04/2019
+Worked on figuring out my bug with the login screen.
+I'm using Firebase's API to authenticate the login as well as sign up user's and for some reason it's not working at all.
+Though I didn't complete the project I am pretty happy with the amount of knowledge that I was able to learn on my own.
+Coming into this project I had very little experience with JavaScript and no experience with React Native.
+Then without having any experience with Firebase backend being able to connect that to my front-end which was really cool, and gave me a lot of confidence in our semster project moving forward.

+# Conclusion
+Though this project felt very overwhelming I was able to get past a lot of the stress and frustration by making my main goal to focus on learning something new.
+For me that new thing was React Native.
+Not having any experience in React Native made it very difficult to get started right away.
+I wanted to approach this Spike Excercise the same way I have past programming projects where I can just jump in and start right away.
+However, given the size of this project and I really had to slow myself down and take the time to go through tutorials and get a better understanding of how to develop with React Native.
+I will say that I am happy with the amount I was able to get done.
+I'm more happy about the fact that I was able to be challenged and was able to come out with a new knowledge in React Native, Firebase, Expo, and Git.
+I stated it earlier but this Spike Excercise did make me hopeful for our project going forward I think I'll be able to contribute a lot more to my team now then I would have before doing this excercise.

 UW Live Well UML
 Can be found in project as SpikeExcercise.jpg